Article Type: How To

 How do I turn on Respondus Monitor for my class?

-Respondus Monitor is installed as an addition to Respondus LockDown Browser.
-LockDown Browser is available for any course at the instructor’s request and is useful for administering exams in a classroom with a proctor present.
-Monitor, however, should only be used in courses that have indicated in the class schedule that remote proctoring would be required.
-Work with your department chair or dean who can ask an academic program coordinator to apply the right message code (8989) and additional required special message language.
+Respondus Monitor is installed as an addition to Respondus LockDown Browser (LDB).
+LDB is available for any course at the instructor’s request and is useful for administering exams in a classroom with a proctor present.
+Before using Monitor, however, and other remote proctoring tools, additional steps must be taken before using in a class.
+Metro State generally adheres to these Minnstate remote proctoring operating instructions but the required prerequisites are:

-Next, contact the Academic Technology Services to have LockDown Browser and Monitor enabled for your course in D2L.
-A new tab will then be available in your D2L Quiz tool.
-Monitor works with your existing quizzes.
+5. Set up your quizzes.
+Monitor is a works with your existing quizzes.
 Each can be configured independently.
 Set up is relatively simple and Academic Technology Services staff will gladly assist.
 Learn more from this concise guide:

 Respondus Monitor Quick Start Guide